chainbase-labs/manuscript-core/README.md

 🚀 Do you want to proceed with the above selections? (yes/no): yes ···
-✓ Step 5: Start Docker Containers completed successfully!
+✓ Step 5: Start Docker Containers, which was completed successfully!
 ⠙ Step 6: Check Container Status Loading... ✓ Container demo is running ✓ Step 6: Check Container Status completed successfully!
 🎉 Manuscript demo deployment completed successfully!